-Need to earn more money?
-Consider getting started with one of the most flexible gigs around: Uber.
+Consider getting started with one of the most flexible gigs around.

-Uber is an excellent option if you need extra cash and have a bit of spare time.
-Essentially, it’s a taxi-like service that lets passengers request on-demand rides.
-As a driver, you can work as much or as little as you want, and in many cities you’ll be compensated quite well for your efforts.
+You’ve likely been an Uber passenger.
+But the on-demand platform can be an option to make extra cash if you have a car and spare time.
+As a “driver-partner,” you work as much or as little as you want.
+And in many cities you’re compensated well for your efforts.

 How it works

-Uber runs on a very simple concept: It connects passengers who need rides and drivers who provide those rides.
-Passengers pay through the Uber app, and drivers are paid by Uber based on the length of each ride.
+Uber runs on a simple concept: It connects passengers who need rides with driver-partners who provide those rides.
+Passengers pay through the Uber app, and driver-partners are paid by Uber based on the length of each ride.

 You can drive whenever you’d like and for as long as you’d like.
 To make yourself available for fares, simply enter the Uber app’s driver mode.
-You’ll soon be randomly matched with passengers; all you’ll need to do is pick up the passengers and drop them off where they need to go.
+You’ll soon be matched with passengers that you can pick and drop them off wherever they need to go.
 It’s an elegant system that provides flexibility for you whenever you need extra cash.

 If you don’t have a car, you can lease a car from companies like Enterprise and Hertz.
 Fortunately, you can acquire a vehicle short-term, and you can apply for a lease regardless of your credit.

 If you choose to use your own car to drive with Uber, your vehicle must meet Uber’s requirements.
-Your car needs to be a 4-door sedan, for example, and it needs to fulfill other requirements like being above a certain model year (depending on your city).
+Your car needs to be a four-door sedan, for example, and might need to meet model and other requirements, depending on your city.

-After you apply to drive with Uber, you’ll be contacted with instructions on getting your car inspected.
-You will also need to wait for your background check to clear.
-Once your car is approved and your background check is complete, you can start driving for Uber.
+After you sign up to drive with Uber, you’ll be contacted with instructions on getting your car inspected.

-- In many cities, you can receive higher wages than many other hourly jobs
+- In many cities, you can receive higher earnings than other hourly opportunities.

 Driving for Uber Eats

-Some locations even allow you to deliver with your bike or scooter.
+Some locations allow you to deliver with your bike or scooter.
 To deliver Uber Eats on your bike, you must be at least 18 years old and have a valid state ID.
-To make deliveries with your scooter, you must be older than 19, have a license and have scooter insurance.
+To make deliveries with your scooter, you must be licensed, at least 19 and have scooter insurance.

 Is Uber a good company to work for?

-If you love interacting with people, you’ll enjoy driving for Uber.
-Being an Uber driver is all about the human connection: You get passengers safely to where they need to go and provide an inviting experience along the way.
-You also have the opportunity to be compensated fairly for your time, with new benefits such as: drivers can now earn tips, get paid for returning lost items, and earn “per minute fees” if you wait more than 2 minutes for riders.
+Driving with Uber is all about the human connection: You get passengers safely to where they need to go and provide an inviting experience along the way.
+You’re also compensated fairly for your time, with new benefits rolling out.
+For example, driver-partners can now earn tips, get paid for returning lost items and earn per-minute fees if you’re left waiting more than two minutes for riders.

-Perhaps the best benefit of driving for Uber is the flexibility.
-You’re not required to keep consistent hours; instead, you can drive whenever you’d like and for as long as you’d like.
+Perhaps the best benefit of driving with Uber is the flexibility with your schedule and lifestyle.
 If you’re a student, you can drive in between classes.
-If you work full-time and want to supplement your income, you can drive in the evening after work.
-Regardless of what your schedule looks like, driving for Uber will always fit with your lifestyle.
+If you work full time and want to supplement your income, you can drive in the evening after work.

 |Island of Hawai’i||Hawaii|